schester44/hhvip-ci/README.md

 # This repo is extremely outdated, does not utilize best practices, and likely has some xss vulnerabilities associated with it.
 This is the first project I ever created.
-Probably best not to use much of this cod
+Probably best not to use much of this code

 HHVIP
 ======